3drepo/3drepo.io/README.md

 -------------

 The configuration files are contained in the subdirectory config under the main project directory.
 Each directory in config represents a different configuration you can run under.
 This allows you to quickly switch between, for example, a development environment and a production environment.
-In the repository we have include these as an example; dev and prod directories.
 These both contain a file call config_sample.js that needs to be copied or renamed to config.js for it to work.

 In general, to configure a new configuration enviroment called <config_name>:

 1. Change to the configuration directory: `cd config`
 2. First create a new directory under config: `mkdir <config_name>`
-3. Copy config\_sample.js from dev to the directory as config.js: `cp dev/config_sample.js <config_name>/config.js`
+3. Copy config\_sample.js from dev to the directory as config.js: `cp config_sample.js <config_name>/config.js`
 4. Edit config.js as described in [Configuration File](https://github.com/3drepo/3drepo.io/wiki/Configuration-File)

 Running the application